muadib24/ansible-otc/doc/source/index.rst

-.. coni documentation master file, created by sphinx-quickstart on Sat Nov 18 09:45:34 2017.
+.. ansible-otc documentation master file, created by sphinx-quickstart on Sat Nov 18 09:45:34 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.